vincenzo-antolini-os/Thinktecture.IdentityServer.v3.Documentation/docs/configuration/logging.md

 IdentityServer uses logging everywhere (well - that's the plan at least, we have some gaps right now).

-The logging mechanism and output is determined by the hosting application via setting a `LogProvider` (e.g. in your `startup` class):
+The logging mechanism and output is determined by the hosting application via setting a `LogProvider` (e.g. in `Configuration(IAppBuilder app)` method of your `startup` class):

 ```csharp
 LogProvider.SetCurrentLogProvider(new DiagnosticsTraceLogProvider());